A Proliferation of Muhammads

 Naming Children After Terrorists

-From an unbeliever's perspective, a believer's existence is an extremely rationed one and that rationing extends to naming their children.
+A believer's existence is an extremely rationed one and that rationing extends to naming their children which may also account for a proliferation of Muhammads, in addition to wishing to honour God's Messenger.

 It is also not recommended to name your child after an enemy of Islam past or present, further restricting the pool of choices for devout parent.